Codswell/Codswell/README.md

-# Hello, I am Shelby, otherwise known as Codswell, and welcome to my github profile.
+# Hello, I am Codswell, otherwise known as Shelby.
+Welcome to my profile.
-# Some things that interest me are machine learning, computer vision, linux, and databases.
+# Some things that interest me are machine learning, computer vision, and linux.
 # My preferred programming language is Python, but I know a couple others as well,
 # such as C++, R, and some SQL.